jenstornell/kirby-seo/docs/CONTROLLERS.md

 ## Fallbacks

-If for example the title is not set in the panel, it will fallback to the template controller.
+If for example the title is not set in the panel, it will fall back to the template controller.

-If the template controller does not contain a title template, it will fallback to the site controller title template.
+If the template controller does not contain a title template, it will fall back to the site controller title template.

-If the site controller does not contain a title template, it will fallback to the site title.
+If the site controller does not contain a title template, it will fall back to the site title.

 ## Template controller